X

 The TW106

-Sitting Benz, renowned for their craftsmanship, produces exceptional recliners tailored to contemporary lifestyles.
+Sitting Benz, renowned for its craftsmanship, produces exceptional recliners tailored to contemporary lifestyles.
 Their TW106 model incorporates innovative features specifically designed to reduce cardiac stress.
 This fully customisable, ergonomic recliner provides substantial lumbar support and comes in a diverse range of colours, dimensions, and styles to complement any interior scheme.

 View Our Luxury Recliner Collection